nztim/queue/readme.md

 - Jobs must implement `NZTim\Queue\Job` interface, which consists solely of a `handle()` method.
 - `QueueMgr::add(new Job)` adds a `Job` to the queue
 - `php artisan queuemgr:process` runs all the jobs in the queue.
 Job failures will be logged as warnings, and final failures as errors.
+- `php artisan queuemgr:daemon 50` processes the queue repeatedly for at least as long as the period specified (seconds).
 - Queue processing is normally triggered via cron.
 - A mutex is stored in the cache to allow only a single process to run.
   - It is recommended to not use `withoutOverlapping()` because if for any reason it's file mutex is not cleared then execution will halt indefinitely.